The Ranch: Special guests

 Valderrama, Rupp and Smith had all previously worked together on That 70's Show, alongside Kutcher and Masterson.

+Cryer, Ferrell and Lawson had all previously worked together on Two and a Half Men, alongside Kutcher.

 Episodes

 Release

 The first ten episodes premiered on April 1, 2016, the second batch of ten episodes premiered on October 7, 2016.
 In April 2016, Netflix renewed The Ranch for a second season of 20 episodes, the first half of which premiered on June 16, 2017, and the second half was released on December 15, 2017.

 On July 4, 2017, Netflix announced through its official The Ranch Twitter account that the show had been renewed for a third season of 20 episodes, the first ten of which aired on June 15, 2018.
 In December 2017, it was announced that Masterson had been written out of the show following multiple sexual assault allegations made against him, and appeared in only the first 10 episodes of the third season.

 On October 31, 2018, Netflix renewed the series for a fourth and final season with the series to conclude in 2020.
 On August 21, 2019, it was announced that the first part of the final season (Part 7) was set to premiere on September 13, 2019.
 On December 9, 2019, it was reported that the second part of the final season (part 8) was set to be released on January 24, 2020.